-After you have installed MailChimp for WordPress (free) and MailChimp for WordPress Premium, it is time to set up your first form.
+After you have installed Mailchimp for WordPress (free) and Mailchimp for WordPress Premium, it is time to set up your first form.
 Don't worry, creating your first sign-up form should be relatively easy.

-Requirement: set up a list
+Requirement: set up an audience in Mailchimp

-MailChimp offers the possibility of using different field types.
-Simply put, these types tell MailChimp and our plugin what sort of data to expect.
+Mailchimp offers the possibility of using different field types.
+Simply put, these types tell Mailchimp and our plugin what sort of data to expect.
 That way we can check if the input your potential subscriber is trying to pass along corresponds with the data you would like to receive.
 Using correct field types will decrease the chance of errors, so it's good to give it some thought!

-If you have set up a new list after installing the MailChimp for WordPress plugin, you will need to refresh the plugin's saved data (or cache) for changes to show up in your website.
+If you have set up a new list after installing the Mailchimp for WordPress plugin, you will need to refresh the plugin's saved data (or cache) for changes to show up in your website.

 Create your first form